Sessions will be delivered in English and French.

 Key areas to discuss:

-• How can we prioritize equity and affordability?
+• How can we prioritize equity and affordability in municipal programs?

-• How can municipalities and provinces build approval processes which support the growth of the retrofit market?
+• How can provinces support municipalities to support the growth of the retrofit market?

-Emma Norton James Nowlan Christine Tu Alex Hill
+Emma Norton James Nowlan Christine Tu Martin Tremblay Amber Weckworth Alex Hill

 HOW GREEN AND ACCESSIBLE RETROFITS OF EXISTING PUBLIC BUILDINGS CAN OPTIMIZE SPACES AND SERVICES FOR HIGH-NEEDS, UNDERSERVED COMMUNITIES ACROSS CANADA